October 20th, 1882 — August 16th, 1956

 After Shadow of Chinatown, Bela appeared in his only Republic serial, 1937’s SOS Coast Guard.
-Though probably the best of Lugosi’s cliffhangers, Coast Guard was ironically the only serial in which he received second billing.
-Lugosi again delivered a strong performance, and was backed by good production values and a fast-moving script.
+Though the most handsomely produced and solidly plotted of Lugosi’s cliffhangers, Coast Guard was the only serial in which he received second billing–and the one in which he enjoyed the least screen time.
 He was cast as Boroff, a foreign arms broker bent on developing a lethal dissolving gas to sell on the black market.
 While slipping into the US in the first chapter, Boroff killed a young Coast Guard officer, and the officer’s brother–Coast Guard lieutenant Terry Kent (Ralph Byrd)–set out to track the murderer down.
 Boroff’s chief assistant in his schemes was a mute giant named Thorg (Richard Alexander) whose mind had been “mutilated” by the evil mastermind, but Boroff’s use of Thorg ultimately backfired on him in the final chapter.
 Boroff was the nastiest of Lugosi’s serial villains–outwardly jovial, but cold and calculating with no regard for anything but his own comfort and wealth.
-Although Lugosi appeared less frequently than he had in his other serials, sharing screen time with Byrd, Alexander, and other co-stars, he still dominated the cliffhanger when on-stage, whether he was coolly mocking the dangerous Thorg (“Thorg isn’t human, but he can be very useful”) or cold-bloodedly planning to test his disintegrating gas on a living subject.
+Although Lugosi appeared much less frequently than he had in his other serials, sharing screen time with Byrd, Alexander, and other co-stars, he still dominated the cliffhanger when on-stage, whether he was coolly mocking the dangerous Thorg (“Thorg isn’t human, but he can be very useful”) or cold-bloodedly planning to test his disintegrating gas on a living subject.